Ianokane1/pawfectionparlour/README.md

 ### Home page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Media | All media assets are displayed properly, have no pixelation or stretched images and is responsive on all devices. | PASS
+Media | All media assets are displayed properly, have no pixelation or stretched images, and are responsive on all devices. | PASS
-Responsiveness | Check every element on the page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS
+Responsiveness | Check every element on the page for consistent scalability in mobile, tablet, and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS

 ![index_google_lighthouse](https://res.cloudinary.com/dkxv7amyg/image/upload/v1653684267/accessibility_ojwrh1.png)